t-clark04/Clark-Data-Science-Portfolio/MLStreamlitApp/README.md

 # Machine Learning Streamlit App 🤖🏀

 ## Overview
-In this project, I have created an interactive Streamlit application that allows users to make predictions on binary target variables and evaluate several machine learning classification models, namely logistic regression, decision trees, and k-nearest neighbors.
+In this project, I have created an interactive Streamlit application that allows users to make predictions on binary target variables and evaluate several machine learning classification models -- namely logistic regression, decision trees, and k-nearest neighbors.

-Powered by the Python library "sklearn", my app provides the user with two possible paths -- they can either upload their own dataset or play around with the sample NBA data I have provided.
+Powered by the Python library "scikit-learn", my app provides the user with two possible paths.
+They can either upload their own dataset or play around with the sample NBA data I have provided.
 In either case, the user's job is to:
 1. Choose specific values for each of the predictors, as well as the type of classification model they'd like to use for prediction.
 2. Tune the mode's hyperparameters, or allow the app to tune the hyperparameters for them.
 3. Observe the outputted probability given the selected values of the predictor variables.